johnewart/dapr-proposals/api-design-guide.md

 Additionally the scope is limited to definition of a new API only.
 Enhancement to existing stable APIs shall be done seperately.

-### API development cycle

-#### Proposal -> Implementation Process

-Just like any other proposal

-1. The proposal should be reviewed by the community and the author(s) of the proposal
-2. The author(s) address questions/comments in the proposal and adjust the proposal based on feedback
-3. Once the feedback phase is complete, and a proposal has been accepted, the proposal will be merged
-4. Release of the feature will be slated for a specific release version of Dapr

 ### Design Requirements for APIs